Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 VAT Registration Threshold

-VAT Denmark law, official guides provided by the Tax Administration, and data available on government websites offer essential information on the VAT registration threshold.
+VAT Denmark law, official guides from the Tax Administration, and data available on government websites provide essential information on the VAT registration threshold.

 The regulations state that the VAT registration threshold for domestic taxable persons is DKK 50,000 in 12 months.
 On the contrary, the VAT Denmark rules and regulations do not include any threshold for foreign taxable persons.

 EU harmonized VAT rules are implemented in the Denmark VAT legal framework, thus setting the EUR 10,000 VAT registration threshold for intra-Community distance sales of goods and B2C supplies of services.
-As in other EU Member States, no registration threshold is provided for suppliers outside the EU suppliers of electronically supplied services.
+As in other EU Member States, no registration threshold applies to suppliers of electronically supplied services outside the EU.

 Types of Taxable Activities in Denmark